-Depending on the number of detail demonstrations scheduled, and hopefully there are not more than three, the details of which solution offers what benefit can get confusing.
-Therefore, it is beneficial for the selection committee to keep detailed notes and/or a score card as to how each solution addresses the identified needs of the company.
+Depending on the number of detail demonstrations scheduled, and hopefully there are not more than three, the details of which solution offers what benefit can get confusing, so it is beneficial for the selection committee to keep detailed notes and/or a score card as to how each solution addresses the identified needs of the company.

 After the detail demonstrations are completed, there are frequently additional questions or concerns that need to be addressed.
-The company and the solution providers should be ready to address these concerns with future discussions and/or demonstrations.
-These can generally be done virtually for the sake of expediency.
+The company and the solution providers should be ready to address these concerns with future discussions and/or demonstrations, generally virtually for the sake of expediency.
 This is also a good time to address any missing information from one solution provider that another has addressed.
 Because it is difficult to show all functionality of most ERP systems in a detailed presentation due to time restrictions, if one solution provider hasn’t addressed a specific topic does not mean they do not offer that functionality.
-It is beneficial for the company to allow all solution providers the ability to answer any open issues.
-In this way you ensure that an oversight in one area doesn’t eliminate the best overall solution by mistake.
+It is beneficial for the company to allow the solution providers the ability to answer any open issues to ensure that an oversight in one area may eliminate the best overall solution by mistake.

 As mentioned earlier, the implementation of the solution, and its underlying technology, should also be major considerations in the final decision.
-Different providers have specialized approaches to implementation as a result their years of experience and familiarity with your specific needs.
-Due to the length of implementing an ERP solution, choosing a provider who can help smooth the process as well as support it well moving forward, can make a huge difference in the success or failure of your project.
-If implementation methodology and technology have not been discussed to this point, we recommended that the company interview the solution providers based on these areas as well.
+In case implementation methodology and technology have not been discussed to this point, it is recommended that the company interview the solution providers based on these areas as well.

-At this point, the remaining solution providers should have enough information to provide a comprehensive software and implementation estimate.
+At this point the remaining solution providers should have enough information to provide a comprehensive software and implementation estimate.
 It is very important that the company spend the necessary time to review these proposals in detail because functionality, suggested configurations, and implementation time frames may vary widely between vendors.
-The solution providers should be invited to discuss their respective proposals with the selection committee to ensure the proposed solution addresses all identified needs and that none of the information provided is mis-perceived.
+It is highly recommended that the solution provider is invited to discuss their respective proposal with the selection committee to ensure the proposed solution addresses all identified needs and none of the information provided is mis-perceived.

 It is also recommended that at this stage sample agreements are presented for business and legal review, as the proposed terms and conditions may need to be negotiated and could be a factor in the decision-making process.

 Following the above outlined steps will ensure that a company’s ERP evaluation process yields the best possible solution to their needs and budgetary constraints.
-LogicData hopes that you will find this documentation useful when considering an ERP evaluation.
-When the time comes, do consider us as a potential solution provider for any future ERP needs.
+LogicData hopes that the reader finds this documentation useful when considering an ERP evaluation and will consider us as a potential solution provider for any future ERP needs.